 Clear and measurable marketing objectives are critical to successful marketing planning.
-That’s because marketing objectives clarify set goals.
-They provide a roadmap consisting of well-defined actions designed to get your team, and the company, across the finish line.
+That’s because they clarify future actions.
+They provide a roadmap consisting of well-defined tasks designed to get your team, and the company, across the finish line.

 If you find that your marketing plan for the year is big on rhetoric but short on measurable actions, use this guide to improve and upgrade your plan.